Advanced Dental Technologies We Use

 Cone beam CT scanning is a compact, faster version of regular CT.
 The use of a cone shaped x-ray beam allows a dramatic reduction in the size of the scanner, the radiation dosage and the time needed for scanning.
 However, sometimes regular CT is required.
-In order to provide the best possible images and diagnosis, we utilise a specialist Radiologist nearby for these services.
+In order to provide the best possible images and diagnosis, we utilise a Radiologist nearby for these services.

 Digital radiographs (x-rays) enable us to detect cavities in between your teeth, precisely determine the bone level and assess the health of the bone.

 We also examine the roots and nerves of teeth, diagnose lesions, as well as assess damage following trauma.
 With digital imaging, exposure time is about 50% less compared to traditional radiographs and results are visible on screen almost instantaneously.
 We have digital x-ray units in each of our surgeries.

 All critical work is performed under magnification using either optical loupes or a microscope as appropriate.

 This even extends to the use of microscopes in our in-house laboratory.
 We insist on this technology so that we can provide high grade diagnosis and treatment as well as precision fitting of restorations.